Skip to content

 bash

-npm install @sqlrooms/room-shell @sqlrooms/room-store @sqlrooms/ui
+npm install @sqlrooms/room-shell @sqlrooms/duckdb @sqlrooms/ui

 bash

-pnpm add @sqlrooms/room-shell @sqlrooms/room-store @sqlrooms/ui
+pnpm add @sqlrooms/room-shell @sqlrooms/duckdb @sqlrooms/ui

 bash

-yarn add @sqlrooms/room-shell @sqlrooms/room-store @sqlrooms/ui
+yarn add @sqlrooms/room-shell @sqlrooms/duckdb @sqlrooms/ui

 Configure Tailwind CSS